pluralsh/plural/CONTRIBUTING.md

 To actually write an email, you'll want to modify the templates in `apps/email/lib/email_web/templates/email` and the layout is in `apps/email/lib/email_web/templates/layout/email.html.eex`

-## Adding a new application to the marketplace

-See docs on our [docs site](https://docs.plural.sh/applications/adding-new-application) for how to add applications to the marketplace.

 ## Bug Bounty Program

 Plural likes to work with the security community to find vulnerabilities in order to keep our businesses and customers safe.